 Agile principles are the collection of methodologies like eXtreme Programming (XP), Scrum, and other systems of practice.
 It also helps the agile teams unifying these approaches into one principle.
 The result of this unification Agile Manifesto.
 It consists of 12 principles and all of them are based on four core values of the agile approach.

-Agile Four Core Values
+Four Core Values of Agile

 The top four core values of Agile software development are –